Kimberly Clapp M.S. M.A. C.R.C. M.F.T.

-I am a trained Sex Therapist and treat all things sexual in my practice.
+I am a Certified Sex Therapist and treat all things sexual in my practice.
 Couples come to me for a variety of reasons: their sex life is not what they want it be or has changed, one or more partners has a sexual dysfunction or sexual addiction or both.
 I also assess for trauma and possible effects of trauma on the sexual relationship.

 How I Work